 The second game of the Majin Tensei series of Strategy RPGs.In 1996, a demonic infestation arises in Tokyo lead by someone who overthrows the government in a coup d' etat, turning the city into a demon paradise as a result.
 An organization known as Partisan is created to fight back against this individual and unravel his Modus Operandi, but before long the situation goes out of control.Main Characters:

-- Naoki Takeuchi (Protagonist): Compared to others in the Megaten Franchise, he can actually talk.
+- Naoki Takeuchi (Protagonist): Unusually for a Mega Ten protagonist, he actually talks and has his own personality.
 Uses Swords, Knives, and Firearms.

-- Kaoru Tachibana: The Big Guy of the group, both physically and magically.
+- Kaoru Tachibana: The Big Guy of the group, but also has impressive magical ability.
 Specializes in Katana and Axe use, learns Agi, Zio, Giga, and Megido spells.

-- Tomoharu Kikuchi: The Smart Guy of the group.
+- Tomoharu Kikuchi: The Smart Guy.
 He gains the ability to summon demons later on.
 Can use Swords, Knives, and Bows.

-- Aya Kikuchi: Action Girl of the group, can use some offensive magic but specializes in healing.
+- Aya Kikuchi: Action Girl, can use some offensive magic but specializes in healing.
 Uses Knives, Firearms, and Staves, learns Dia, Maragi, and Rimudora spells.

-- Karen Rose: A mysterious woman who appears in Naoki's dreams, she apparently knows what's causing the problems in Tokyo.
-Can use Knives, Spears and Firearms, but only joins the party on any non-Neutral route.
+- Karen Rose: A mysterious woman who appears in Naoki's dreams, and who apparently knows the cause of the disaster.
+Uses knives, spears and firearms, but only joins the party on non-Neutral routes.

 This game contains the following tropes: